Missing (novel series)

 Missing is a series of Japanese light novels by Gakuto Coda, published by MediaWorks under their Dengeki Bunko label.
-The first novel in the series was adapted into a manga, which was released in English by Tokyopop along with the novels.
+The first novel in the series was adapted into a manga, which was released in English by Tokyopop along with the first two novels.
 Missing is a modern fantasy and horror series involving five high school students dealing with a series of supernatural events.

 Characters

 These names are in Japanese naming order, family name first, then given name.
 All the students are second year students except Togano.